MicrosoftDocs/azure-devops-docs/docs/accounts/delete-account-users.md

 so you're not charged in your next Azure billing cycle.

  > To reduce or cancel these users for the next month, you must make updates before the last day of the current month.
- > Your bill won't show these change until the next month because paid users are monthly purchases.
+ > Your bill won't show these changes until the next month because paid users are monthly purchases.

 ##  Remove users from a team or team project